 Putting Number One first?
 Do you do it – without feeling selfish, or guilty?

-And it’s always been my impression that men have an easier time of this.
+It’s always been my impression that men have an easier time of this.

 Whose Needs Come First?

 I’ve known men who take care of their own needs in everything from engagement of a cleaning person (“because I work long hours”), to the weekend golf game or a night out with the guys (“I work hard; don’t I deserve it?”), or mornings at the gym (“Don’t you want me in good shape for you?”).

 In contrast, with a few exceptions I can count on one hand, I’ve seen my women friends give too much and expect too little.

 This challenge of making oneself top priority is something I’ve struggled with all my life.
 I’m well aware of its origins and perpetuation: a narcissistic mother, a battered sense of self (in all areas except academic), relationships (and marriage) that replicated the mother-daughter dynamic, and single parenthood which, quite simply, wore me out.

 Add to that excessive pride plus stalwart work ethic, and there you have it.
 Me.
 This me.
 Or rather, that me I’ve moved away from.
 That me I must consciously work not to become again.

 What if we subtract the narcissistic mother and absent spouse?
 Don’t we still find the “Everyone Else First” lifestyle for many women, especially those in the parenting trenches?

 I’ve always been a bit admiring of men and women who put themselves first – at least, some of the time, and seemingly guilt-free.
 That’s hard to do when you’re a parent; harder still if you’re a solo parent and without a “village” to share the burdens.

 But what if I’ve been missing the boat all these years, thinking that putting myself first was selfish?
 What if that theoretical selflessness not only impacts health, but long-term income?